kailana-so/teachingFEResouces/README.md

 - new pen: `command p`
 - lorem: `lorem tab`
 - find: `command f` | `control f`
+- jump to end of a line of code: `command + right arrow`
 <br>

 - To set up auto-completion assist in codepen: